1

 Colorado’s Hospital Follow-Up Project is a collaboration between CDPHE’s Office of Suicide Prevention, Rocky Mountain Crisis Partners, Second Wind Fund and health systems across the state.
 Supported by grant funding from the U.S. Substance Abuse and Mental Health Services Administration (SAMHSA) the Follow Up Project seeks to provide telephonic caring contacts to clients discharging from an emergency department.
 Patients are eligible to participate after experiencing a mental health crisis, suicidal ideation, behavior, and attempt, self-harm, substance use, opioid use, or overdose event, regardless of intent.
 These services come at no-cost to enrolled sites and patients across Colorado.

-Follow up services are telephonic caring contacts offered to clients discharging from an emergency department after experiencing a mental health crisis or overdose event.
-These contacts typically occur weekly for 30 days, a high risk time period post-discharge.
+Follow-up services are telephonic caring contacts offered to clients discharged from an emergency department after experiencing a mental health crisis or overdose event.
+These contacts typically occur weekly for 30 days, a high-risk time period post-discharge.

-Individuals are at an increased risk for suicide and suicide attempt:
+Individuals are at an increased risk for suicide and suicide attempts:

 • The risk of a suicide attempt or death is highest within 30 days of discharge from an ED or inpatient psychiatric unit.2

-• Between 2008 and 2017, the rate of emergency department (ED) visits related to suicidal ideation or suicide attempt increased for all age groups.1
+• Between 2008 and 2017, the rate of emergency department (ED) visits related to suicidal ideation or suicide attempts increased for all age groups.1

 • Up to 70% of patients who leave the ED after a suicide attempt never attend their first outpatient appointment.2